 Granite Recovery Centers use a well-rounded variety of treatment methods.
 The 12-step approach is based on the AA 12-Step Program model.
 In addition to the 12-step process and MAT, we also include evidence-based therapy with licensed clinicians and addiction specialists through individual and group therapy.
 In this setting, clients get to share their addiction and recovery experiences in private and with others seeking recovery.

-Not everyone suffering from Ambien addiction will require in-patient or long-term care in a treatment facility.
+Not everyone suffering from Ambien addiction will require inpatient or long-term care in a treatment facility.
 Many people do well in an outpatient setting.
 Regardless of the methods, the most important thing is to get relief from the pains of addiction.

-Winning the war against Ambien addiction: Treatment and Resources
+Ambien Addiction Treatment and Resources

 Granite Recovery Centers have staff members that understand what you’re going through.
 They can show you the way to freedom from addiction.
-Taking the first step towards recovery doesn’t have to be hard.
+Taking the first step towards recovery doesn’t have to be difficult.
 You can make a call from the privacy of your home or stop into one of our centers.
 You can get the help that you need to begin life anew.